NASW Standards for Clinical Social Work in Social Work Practice

 Interpretation

-When additional knowledge and skills are required to address clients’ needs, the clinical social worker shall seek appropriate training, supervision, or consultation, or refer the client to a professional with the appropriate expertise.
-Clinical social workers shall limit the scope of their practice to those clients for whom they have the knowledge, skill, and resources to serve.
-They shall be accountable for all aspects of their professional judgment, behavior, and decisions.
+When additional knowledge and skills are required to address clients’ needs, the clinical social worker shall seek when appropriate training, supervision, or consultation, or refer the client to a professional with the appropriate expertise.
+Clinical social workers shall limit the scope of their practice to clients whom they have the knowledge, skill, and resources to serve.

 Standard 3.
 Referrals